RohaanJohn/RohaanJohn/README.md

 The link to the website: https://aipoems.up.railway.app

 ## - 5.
+EN2ML
+A NLP Project where I convert English Text to Malayalam Audio.
+Unlike google translate, you can download the generated malayalam audio as mp3 file.

+The link to the website: https://en2ml.up.railway.app/accounts/translate

+## - 6.
 AlphaTrip
 AlphaTrip showcases various places in India.
 The dynamic website was deployed in railway.app.
 The database I use is PostgreSQL available within railway.app.

 The link to the website: https://alphatrip.up.railway.app

 Keep Exploring!

-## - 6.
+## - 7.
 DhwaniApp
 DhwaniApp is a Flutter app that aims towards helping children with special needs in their communication process.
 I have worked on the AI-API part of the app and am currently in the process of learning Flutter to work on the app side.
 The app is currently under development.

-## - 7.
+## - 8.
 ParkzyAPI
 Parkzy is an idea where our main aim was to make parking in the cities easier.
 As of now, I made an API using the Django REST Framework that inputs an image and reads the license number from the license plate in the image and returns it.
 This is just one module of the many we are planning to integrate into the app.
 The app is under development.

 The link to the website: https://parkzyapi.up.railway.app/accounts/predict

-## - 8.
-PlotIt
-A Data Analysis Project powered by python's own Matplotlib library.

-The link to the website: https://plotit.up.railway.app

 ## - 9.
 ChadBot
 ChadBot is a discord bot which is mainly built as a way to interact with APIs from discord.
 Currently it uses: Zenquote api to send a quote, API Ninjas api to send a fact, ChatGPT api to chat and generate poems/stories and DallE api to generate images.